ClearTax/pivotal-lint/README.md

 ### Semantic Versions

-If you want more stability in versions of `pivotal-lint` than `@master` you can also use the [semantic releases for pivotal-lint](https://github.com/cleartax/pivotal-lint/releases).
+If you want more stability in versions of `pivotal-lint` than `@latest` you can also use the [semantic releases for pivotal-lint](https://github.com/cleartax/pivotal-lint/releases).

 Example: